-A woman once brought her two Pomeranians to a barbecue I attended.
+How do you reach your creative potential?
+Let’s take a look at a woman who once brought her two Pomeranians to a barbecue I attended.

 I had never met her before, but after overhearing her give the dogs commands in Norwegian, Italian, and English, we started talking (in English).
 Another guest quickly joined the conversation as well.

 Hamburger in hand, the other barbecue-goer explained why he’s always had trouble learning a language other than English.